MitchTalmadge/MitchTalmadge/_posts/2025-03-21-iphone-focus-automation-via-homeassistant.md

       - input_boolean.mitch_asleep
 ```

-Then I can view the state at `homeassistant/input_boolean/mitch_asleep/state`, which will be either `on` or `off`.
+Then I could view the state at `homeassistant/input_boolean/mitch_asleep/state`, which would be either `on` or `off`.

 Here's what my Node-Red flow ended up looking like:

 ![Node-Red flow with an mqtt input that goes into a switch, then into one of two exec configs](/assets/images/2025-03-21-iphone-focus-automation-via-homeassistant-1742702024205.png)

-Basically, when the input value changes on MQTT, it will exec either `shortcuts run sleep:on` or `shortcuts run sleep:off`.
+Basically, when the input value changed on MQTT, it would exec either `shortcuts run sleep:on` or `shortcuts run sleep:off`.
 However, there was a gotcha that really stumped me for a while.
 The Node-Red exec action was getting stuck for no apparent reason.
 It turned out that despite my shortcut not calling for any input, the `shortcuts` command was expecting something from stdin.
-I ended up changing the command to `: | shortcuts run sleep:on`, which effectively sends nothing to the command's stdin, and it worked!
+I ended up changing the command to `: | shortcuts run sleep:on`, which effectively sent nothing to the command's stdin, and it worked!

 ![Node-Red exec command config](/assets/images/2025-03-21-iphone-focus-automation-via-homeassistant-1742702468529.png)

-For the shortcuts, I used the macOS Shortcuts app to create a new shortcut that sets my focus to "Sleep", like so:
+For the shortcuts, I used the macOS Shortcuts app to create a new shortcut that set my focus to "Sleep", like so:

 ![Shortcuts app example](/assets/images/2025-03-21-iphone-focus-automation-via-homeassistant-1742702524847.png)

-And it works!
-When I turn my sleep state on in Home Assistant, my MacBook runs the shortcut and my iPhone goes into Sleep focus.
-It's not instant, but it's pretty quick (around 5 seconds).
+And it worked!
+When I turned my sleep state on in Home Assistant, my MacBook ran the shortcut and my iPhone went into Sleep focus.
+It wasn't instant, but it was pretty quick (around 5 seconds).

 ## Keeping Node-Red Running

-The only problem now is that to run Node-Red, I have to keep a terminal open.
-Also, when my MacBook goes to sleep, it stops running Node-Red.
+The only problem now was that to run Node-Red, I had to keep a terminal open.
+Also, when my MacBook went to sleep, it stopped running Node-Red.
 [Here is how I fixed it.]({% post_url 2025-03-22-node-red-macos-service %})

 so...yeah!
-It's not a very simple solution to my problem, but at least it works, doesn't really cost anything extra, and it gives me the option to create other useful automations in the future now that I have Node-Red running.
+It wasn't a very simple solution to my problem, but at least it worked, didn't really cost anything extra, and it gave me the option to create other useful automations in the future now that I had Node-Red running.